Client: Math Magicians, a Utah-based tutoring business.

 The CEO also indicated that they would be managing the website themselves after it was handed off, and that they were familiar with WordPress.com, making it the obvious platform choice.

 Branding having been established, flyers design was a simple process.
 I asked what information was needed on the flyers as well as what links, offers, or extra information we could include to help entice potential customers.
 Because the CEO would not be the one handing out the flyers, we wanted to make sure that their phone number would be a call-to-action so that potential clients could contact them and hear their voice.
-We also decided that a picture of the CEO teaching a child would be a good addition as it would give clients an idea of the person they would be calling.

 Working on the Math Magicians project was made much easier because of the consistent and open line of communication I was able to maintain with the client.
 It was also a good reminder to always work to honor requests from the client, finding solutions to meet their needs that may not be immediately obvious while keeping sound design principles in mind to create a better product.